elephantscale/es-training-new/terraform/Z-Archive/managing-terraform-state.md

 * All Terraform data sources, like the data returned by terraform_remote_state, is read-only
     * Nothing in the webserver code can modify the state
-    * The database’s state data can be read with no risk to the database
+    * The database's state data can be read with no risk to the database

 * The output variables are stored in the state file can be read using an attribute reference of the form:
     ```